rpradosilva/adobexd-etools/README.md

 1. Install extension [here](https://chrome.google.com/webstore/detail/copy-adobe-xd-e-mails/ecmiahbepkgkfkcbbnklhhfilpljehjn)
 2. Enable and access your adobe xd prototype link

-> The extension runs whenever there is an open prototype, which can lead to high RAM consumption.
-If you prefer, choose to leave it disabled and enable it when copying emails.

 ## Compatibility

 |                  Browser                   | Compatible |